MooersLab/modular-annotated-bibliography-typst/README.md

 <img width="1164" alt="Screenshot 2024-10-26 at 5 32 22 AM" src="https://github.com/user-attachments/assets/2df99895-ce1e-461e-b83d-3957b863dfa0">

 ## Quick start on the typst.app
+Unlike the situation with Overleaf, it is not possible to upload into the *typst.app* a project as a zip file.
+Until the day that I create a template project for the typst universe, you will have to copy the contents of each file into files within your project folder on typst.
+Due to this labor, I kept this template to a minimum.

 1. Download the zip file
 2. Uncompress it